The post contains affiliate links. Learn what the means, here.

 - 1 tbsp honey (optional if you want to cut down on sugar, but it really helps balance the bitter taste of the turmeric)

 - Add the coconut butter and the shredded coconut to a mixing bowl and stir well to combine.
-You want the coconut butter to be softened (but not melted), so depending on the consistency of yours, heat it up in the microwave for about 5-10 seconds if needed.
+You want the coconut butter to be softened (but not melted), so depending on the consistency of yours, heat it in a double boiler over the stove if needed.

 - Add the remaining ingredients and combine.